bjcliangMIT/Readings/Network.md

 * Hillman, Henning.
 2007.
 “Mediation in Multiple Networks: Elite Mobilization before the English Civil War” American Sociological Review.
 * Faust, Katherine.
 1988.
 “Comparison of Methods for Positional Analysis: Structural and General Equivalences.”
 Social Networks 10: 313-341.

-### <span style="color:red">Linguistics, beliefs, and Meanings</span>.
-* Hoffman, M. A., Cointet, J. P., Brandt, P., Key, N., & Bearman, P. (2018).
-The (Protestant) Bible, the (printed) sermon, and the word (s): The semantic structure of the Conformist and Dissenting Bible, 1660–1780.
-Poetics, 68, 89-103.
-* Rule, A., Cointet, J. P., & Bearman, P. S. (2015).
-Lexical shifts, substantive changes, and continuity in State of the Union discourse, 1790–2014.
-Proceedings of the National Academy of Sciences, 112(35), 10837-10844.
-* Boutyline, Andrei, and Stephen Vaisey.
-“Belief network analysis: A relational approach to understanding the structure of attitudes.”American Journal of Sociology 5 (2017): 1371-1447.
-* Baldassarri, D., & Goldberg, A. (2014).
-Neither ideologues nor agnostics: Alternative voters’ belief system in an age of partisan politics.
-American Journal of Sociology, 120(1), 45-95.
-* Hoffman, M. A. (2019).
-The Materiality of Ideology: Cultural Consumption and Political Thought after the American Revolution.
-American Journal of Sociology, 125(1), 1-62.
-* DiMaggio, Paul, et al. 2018.
-“Culture out of attitudes: Relationality, population heterogeneity and attitudes toward science and religion in the US.”Poetics 68 (2018): 31-51.
-* Roth, C., & Cointet, J. P. (2010).
-Social and semantic coevolution in knowledge networks.
-Social Networks, 32(1), 16-29.
-* Martin, J. L. (2002).“Power, Authority, and the Constraint of Belief Systems.”
-American Journal of Sociology 107: 861-904.
-* De Saussure, F. (1959).
-[Course in general linguistics](https://monoskop.org/images/0/0b/Saussure_Ferdinand_de_Course_in_General_Linguistics_1959.pdf).
-Columbia University Press.
-Pages 1-37.

 ### Diffusion
 * A. Christakis and J. H. Fowler (2007) “The Spread of Obesity in a Large Network” New England Journal of Medicine 357:370-379.